farmera/sare_grant/kites_balloons_drones.md

 * Helium is an expensive and non-renewable resource.

 __Figure 3__ shows a 2-meter wide polyethelene balloon filled with helium gas.
-It employs a Picavet system from which it suspends a dual-camera system similar to the one shown with a kite.
+It employs a Picavet system from which it suspends a dual-camera system similar to the one shown with the kite.
 The main difference between balloons and kites is in how each flies.
 Depending on size and payload (i.e. the weight of the camera plus the suspension system) a kite requires a sustained wind to become airborne.
 During this study our main rig consisted of a 12' Delta-style kite suspending nearly a half-pound of camera gear and triggering mechanism.
 Getting this rig into the air required a minimum sustained wind of 8-10 mph.